We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - masturbating 1–2 hours before intercourse

-- focusing on other sexual activity aside from intercourse to reduce anxiety
+- focusing on other sexual activity aside from intercourse to reduce anxiety about sex

 - using the pause-squeeze technique during sexual activity